vskelton/myFlix-client/README.md

 # My Flix App-Client Side

 # Project Overview
 Using React, I built the client-side for an app called MyFlix.
-It is based on the existing server-side code from MovieAPI
+It is based on the existing server-side code from MovieAPI.
+The web application is hosted on Netlify.
+If you would like to test the application, please use the following username and password.
+Username: jsalazar
+Password: 123456

 # Project Goals
 Create a single page application that allows users to do the following: